andkrau/NuanceResurrection/README.md

 - Fix "_MediaGetInfo()" byte-swapped fields.
 - Fix uninitialized framebuffer (e.g. when starting fullscreen from command line).
 - Optimize most JIT code that needs to do bswap/endian change.
-- Enforce rz/rzi1/rzi2, matching the Nuon hardware, to have bit 0 as 0 (due to 16-bit alignment)
+- Enforce rz/rzi1/rzi2 (matching the Nuon hardware) to have bit 0 as 0 (due to 16-bit alignment).
+- Some JIT instructions now are implemented correctly on non-SSE4.1 capable hardware (MUL_SVScalarShiftSvshift, MUL_SVRuShiftSvshift and MUL_SVRvShiftSvshift had vector-lane swaps for 2 components).
+- Fix JIT for PVectorShiftSvshift (had wrong z component).
+- Handle ITAGS and CTRL tags correctly in the JIT versions of StoreScalarLinear & StoreVectorLinear.
+- Fix a potential correctness issue in the JIT MULScalarShiftLeftImmediate and MULImmediateShiftLeftImmediate with shifts > 32.
+- Fix JIT RangeOnly and ModuloOnly register indices.
 - instructiontest.cof has been updated with more tests (verified to match real HW / Samsung DVD-N501).

 **03/21/2025 version 0.6.6:**